vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 ### Install gcloud and kubectl

-Before you can run the spec, you will need `gcloud` and `kubectl` installed.
+Before you can run the spec, you need `gcloud` and `kubectl` installed.

 Follow the instructions at <https://cloud.google.com/sdk/docs/quickstarts>
 for the operating system that you are using to install `gcloud`.